 You have been self-employed in 2013.
 What was the biggest challenge and what have you learned about yourself during this time?

 There are always and always new challenges.
 Its difficult to name the biggest, because tomorrow there is probably the next big one waiting.
 That's what makes being independent so interesting and you develop continuously.
 What I learned the most is to listen to my gut.
 The first feeling is rarely mistaken.
 And this makes me as a rather rational type more confident to deal with it.

 Beautiful things surround you every day, to which degree did your attitude change towards them?

-Actually it doesn´t.
+Actually it doesn't.
 I am aware how privileged I am to actually be surrounded by these beautiful things on a daily basis.
-I am eagerly waiting for the moment where the new collections are presented to me and I can´t imagine that that will ever change.
+I am eagerly waiting for the moment when the new collections are presented to me and I can't imagine that that will ever change.

-Will you give us your 5 favorite shops, restaurant, cafés or places where you find inspiration and where you feel comfortable?
+Will you give us your 5 favorite shops, restaurants, cafés or places where you find inspiration and where you feel comfortable?

 If you could fulfill one dream today, what would it be?

 My dream is to decorate a small palazzo in Italy, from where I could work one half of the month with my Italian team.
 The other half of the month I would be in Berlin where everything should continue to develop further just like it does at the moment.
 I am just really happy with my current day-to-day life!